 With this in mind, let us analyze the geometrical properties of the Mercury symbol shown in the margin.
-We find: 1) a semicircle, corresponding to the number eleven; 2) a circle, corresponding to the number twent-two; 3) a cross composed of two lines, each representing the number two, so that the cross stands for four.
-(In occult geometry any circle is twenty-two, because of the approximate Pi-proportion which makes a circle three and one-seventh times its diameter.
-Thus the smallest whole number which can represent a diameter is seven, corresponding to a circumference of twenty-two.
-The valuation of the semicircle as eleven is derived in the same way.
-Readers of these pages are probably also familiar with the Pythagorean dictum that any line is the geometrical equivalent of the number two.
-If, then, we add together the numbers corresponding to the parts of the Mercury symbol, the total is thirty-seven.
+We find: 1. a semicircle, corresponding to the number 11; 2. a circle, corresponding to the number 22; 3. a cross composed of two lines, each representing the number 2, so that the cross stands for 4.
+(In occult geometry any circle is 22, because of the approximate Pi-proportion which makes a circle 3 1/7 times its diameter.
+Thus the smallest whole number which can represent a diameter is 7, corresponding to a circumference of 22.
+The valuation of the semicircle as 11 is derived in the same way.
+Readers of these pages are probably also familiar with the Pythagorean dictum that any line is the geometrical equivalent of the number 2.
+If, then, we add together the numbers corresponding to the parts of the Mercury symbol, the total is 37.

 After all this, it should be evident that the name "Mercury" was deliberately chosen for the first principle because of its mythological associations.
 Mercury, or Hermes, was the messenger of the gods.
-It was his office to reveal the divine will, just as it is the office of the Sattvaguna to reveal consciousness.
-Mercury invented all the arts and sciences, and so corresponds to the determinative faculty, Buddhi.
+It was his office to reveal the divine will, just as it is the office of Sattvaguna to reveal consciousness.
+Mercurv the invented all the arts and sciences, and so corresponds to the determinative faculty, Buddhi.
 In particular he revealed the arts of astrology, magic, and alchemy, and every one of these, rightly understood, has for its object the maintenance of the true relation of evolving form to the fundamental characteristics of Mother Isis, or Nature.
-In the forms of life below man, this determinative power is exercised upon the vehicles of life without their conscious cooperation.
-In man there is conscious awareness of what is going on, which leads to his voluntary cooperation in the process, which results finally in the perfect unification of his consciousness with that of the Originating Principle, as shown in Lesson Three, p55.
+In the forms of life below man, this determinative power is exercised upon the vehicles of life without their conscious co-operation.
+In man there is conscious awareness of what is going on, which leads to his voluntary co-operation in the process which results finally in the perfect unification of his consciousness with that of the Originating Principle, as shown in the diagram in Lesson 3.